alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 ![Illustration of people walking along various intersecting paths in an abstract space](https://raw.githubusercontent.com/alan-turing-institute/trustworthy-assurance/main/docs/assets/images/ch1-header.jpg){ .off-glb }

-!!! warning "Navigating this Chapter"
+!!! warning "About this Chapter"

-    This introduction starts with (optional) contextual information and discussion.
-Those who wish to read only the information that pertains directly to the project should skip to [this section](#about-the-project).
+    This introductory chapter provides contextual information for the report.
+However, it can be treated as an optional chapter for those readers who only want to engage with the trustworthy assurance methodology (Chapter 2), findings and analysis from our workshops (Chapters 3 and 4), or positive proposals (Chapter 5).

 > Do I contradict myself?
 Very well then I contradict myself, (I am large, I contain multitudes.) --Walt Whitman, Song of Myself